jcs/halfmoon/README.md

 	This is due to the [design of closures in php](http://wiki.php.net/rfc/closures/removal-of-this).

-	Due to this, it is recommended to just always use `$controller` in views.
+	It is recommended to just always use `$controller` in views.

 2.	`list` and `new` are reserved keywords in PHP, so these cannot be used as the controller actions like Rails sets up by default.